Skip to content

 Be clear-eyed about the evidence tiers, because the honesty is the whole point of trusting any of this:

-• Senolytics (compounds that clear senescent cells, such as the quercetin-and-dasatinib combination studied at the Mayo Clinic and elsewhere) have extended lifespan and improved function in mice by meaningful margins; human trials are early and small.
+• Senolytics (compounds that clear senescent cells, such as the quercetin-and-dasatinib combination studied at the Mayo Clinic and elsewhere) have extended lifespan and improved function in mice by meaningful margins — the 2018 Nature Medicine study that put senolytics on the map reported roughly a 36% increase in post-treatment survival, in aged mice, not people.
+Human trials are early and small.
 Promising — not proven in people.

-• Epigenetic reprogramming using Yamanaka factors has rejuvenated cells and tissues in laboratory and animal studies; it is a frontier research area, not an available human therapy.
+• Epigenetic reprogramming using Yamanaka factors has rejuvenated cells and tissues in laboratory and animal studies — the founding result, published in Cell in 2016, used cycled gene expression in cultured cells and in a mouse strain engineered to age prematurely.
+That is a mouse-and-dish finding; no equivalent has been shown in a human being, and it is a frontier research area, not an available human therapy.

 The pattern to hold onto: strong mechanism, strong animal data, thin human proof.
 Anyone collapsing that gap into a promise is ahead of the science.